WAVES: Women of the U.S. Navy – A Tribute to Their Service and Contribution (1944)

 You get training that quickly prepares you for Navy duties and will help you in any job that you may hold in the future.
 You make new friends.
 You see new places.
 You gain new poise and confidence as you learn to face each new challenge with dignity and assurance.
 You enjoy good health.
 You have plenty of opportunities for fun and recreation with good companions.

-Best of all, you enjoy a new pride and happiness — a wonderful feeling of "belonging" that comes from being with the people who are doing all they can to win the war and bring our boys home sooner.
+Best of all, you enjoy a new pride and happiness — an incredible feeling of "belonging" from being with the people doing all they can to win the war and bring our boys home sooner.

-The following pages show how WAVES work and live, the jobs they do, their training, the places they may go.
+The following pages show how WAVES work and live, their jobs, their training, and the places they may go.
 Read about them —and see what's ahead for you as a woman serving in the Navy.

 WAVES may now volunteer for service at Naval stations outside the United States in the American area and the territories of Hawaii and Alaska.
 Specific service requirements must be met before you may be considered eligible.